-Experts estimate that over 10% of all cigarettes sold globally (excluding China) are illicit, with approximately 45 billion U.S. dollars in global tax revenue lost each year.
-This illegal trade fuels human trafficking, organized crime, and terror groups.
-It causes harm to consumers, as uncontrolled products circumvent regulations and quality controls, and undermines legitimate tobacco businesses.
+The illegal cigarette trade fuels modern slavery, organized crime, and terror groups.
+It causes harm to society and consumers (The word, consumers, used in the context of the tobacco business means adult consumers.
+Minimum legal age for smoking varies in accordance with the legislation in each country.), as uncontrolled products circumvent regulations and quality controls, and undermines legitimate tobacco businesses.
 Tackling illegal trade is a top priority for us, and our Anti-Illicit Trade team is recognized as the industry leader in combating this problem.

 We will engage in dialogue with law enforcement agencies, with the goal of exchanging intelligence regarding illegal tobacco products, in order to support the reduction of illegal tobacco products.

-Our global Anti-Illicit Trade team investigates the illegal tobacco trade and protects consumers and society, as well as our business and reputation, from criminal elements.
-It is made up of dedicated professionals with many years of public service in law enforcement, regulatory bodies, and governments.
+Our global Anti-Illicit Trade team investigates the illegal tobacco trade.
+This vital work helps to protect our business reputation as well as consumers and society, from criminal elements.
+The team is made up of dedicated professionals with many years of public service in law enforcement, regulatory bodies, and governments.

-As a key part of our business, the team works with our markets to secure our supply chain, and assists law enforcement in removing illegal tobacco from the marketplace.
-It maintains a robust dialogue with governments and law enforcement agencies on the threat of illegal tobacco through public-private partnerships and provides counterfeit awareness programs for law enforcement, globally.
+As a key part of our business, these experts work with our markets to secure our supply chain and assist law enforcement in removing illegal tobacco from the marketplace.
+They maintain a robust dialogue with governments and law enforcement agencies on the threat of illegal tobacco through public-private partnerships and provide counterfeit awareness programs for law enforcement, globally.

 Our Anti-Illicit Trade team also supports other areas of our business with research on illegal tobacco and raises awareness of the problem among our business partners, consumers, and society in general.
 The team protects the JT Group’s business and reputation, supporting our long-term, sustainable future.